-Popocatépetl area is tectonically characterized by a Quaternary roughly NE-SW/ENE-WSW trending maximum horizontal stress regime, responsible for arc-parallel E-W-striking transtensive faults and NE-SW/ENE-WSW arc-oblique normal faults (Arámbula-Mendoza et al., 2010; García-Palomo et al., 2018; Norini et al., 2006, 2019).
-This stress regime generated ENE-WSW extensional fracturing and faulting of the volcanic edifice (Figure 11), controlling the orientation and propagation by magmatic overpressure of dikes within the volcanic cone and recent eruptive fissures on its flanks (Arámbula-Mendoza et al., 2010; De Cserna et al., 1988).
+The Popocatépetl area is tectonically characterized by a Quaternary, roughly NE-SW- or ENE-WSW-trending maximum horizontal stress regime, responsible for arc-parallel E-W-striking transtensive faults and NE-SW or ENE-WSW arc-oblique normal faults (Arámbula-Mendoza et al., 2010; García-Palomo et al., 2018; Norini et al., 2006, 2019).
+This stress regime generated ENE-WSW extensional fracturing and faulting of the volcanic edifice (Fig. 11), controlling the orientation and propagation by magmatic overpressure of dikes within the volcanic cone and recent eruptive fissures on its flanks (Arámbula-Mendoza et al., 2010; De Cserna et al., 1988).

-The size of the slope failures triggered by the 2017 $M_W 7.1$ Puebla-Morelos earthquake is highly variable although (i) the epicenter of the earthquake is far from the volcano, with seismic shaking expected to be of similar intensity all over the symmetric volcanic cone, and (ii) soil and recent pyroclastic cover is quite homogeneous on the edifice flanks.
-Small shallow landslides occurred all over the volcano flanks, while the few larger landslides described in our work are limited to the eastern and western sides of the volcanic cone (Figure 2).
-Thus, seismic shaking originated by the earthquake triggered large (volume $> 10^5$ m3) landslides only in specific sectors of the volcano flanks.
+The size of the slope failures triggered by the 2017 M_w 7.1 Puebla-Morelos earthquake is highly variable although (i) the epicenter of the earthquake is far from the volcano, with seismic shaking expected to be of similar intensity all over the symmetric volcanic cone, and (ii) soil and recent pyroclastic cover is quite homogeneous on the edifice flanks.
+Small shallow landslides occurred all over the volcano flanks, while the few larger landslides described in our work are limited to the eastern and western sides of the volcanic cone (Fig. 2).
+Thus, seismic shaking originating from the earthquake triggered large (volume $> 10^5 \text{ m}^3$) landslides only in specific sectors of the volcano flanks.